jquense/yup/README.md

 Validates the value as an email address using the same regex as defined by the HTML spec.

-WATCH OUT: Validating email adresses is nearly impossible with just code.
+WATCH OUT: Validating email addresses is nearly impossible with just code.
 Different clients and servers accept different things and many diverge from the various specs defining "valid" emails.
 The ONLY real way to validate an email address is to send a verification email to it and check that the user got it.
 With that in mind, yup picks a relatively simple regex